 It was also the time when Quaid in his famous Fourteen Points demanded, "separate electorates for the Muslims and the fullfledge provincial status for NWFP and Balochistan".
 Quaid also demanded that the constitutional reforms should be introduced in Balochistan as are in other provinces of India."
-Hazrat Allama Iqbal in 1930, while giving the presidential address at Allahabad said that, "I would like to see the Punjab, NWFP, Sindh and Balochistan amalgamated into a single state.
+Hazrat Allama Igbal in 1930, while giving the presidential address at Allahabad said that, "I would like to NWFP. the Puniab.
+Sindh and see Balochistan amalgamated into a single state.
 Self-government within the British empire or without the British empire and the formation of a consolidated North West Indian Muslim State appears to me to be the final destiny of the Muslims, at least of North West India."